 And this is where I'm going to update my userinfo dictionary with the content that I define in this method below, which returns the dictionary of the information, the relevant information, that I need to recreate this state later.

 Okay, let's go ahead, build and run.

+Same thing when I go to Maps.
 I see that same location directly here, even showing my application icon.

 Alright, let's zoom back out.

 Same thing when I go to Messages, and say something like "Let's meet at-- ."
 You see that I have the same location right there being suggested directly inside the QuickType UI provided by my app, so I can just tap on it and both the name of the place and the address get inserted.

 But, it even works with incoming messages.
 So here I'm getting a text message asking me what their phone number is, and it's pulling the information right from my NSUserActivity so that I can just tap on it and insert the phone number as well.